Web3NL/motoko-book/src/common-programming-concepts/types/records.md

 };
 ```

-The object now has two type annotated fields.
-The whole object also has an *object type*.
+The record now has two type annotated fields.
+The whole record also has an *record type*.
 We could write:

 ```motoko
 type Person = {